-Muscle and tendon strains are caused by overuse or overstretching of the horse's muscle or tendon fibers.
+Muscle and tendon strains occur when overuse or overstretching of the horse's muscle or tendon fibers causes tearing or damage in the movement apparatus of the affected limbs.
 Characterized by painful swelling accompanied by lameness, muscle strains usually respond to massage, cold and heat therapy, and anti-inflammatory medications. .

 - Lameness or limping

 Strains and sprains are caused by overuse or excessive use of the affected muscles, tendons, ligaments, and joint structures.
 In the case of muscle strain, the muscle fibers are stretched and torn.
 Injuries severe enough to cause muscle strain often strain ligaments and tendons as well.